cms-dev/cms/docs/Introduction.rst

 Each of the core services is designed to be able to be killed and reactivated in a way that keeps the consistency of data, and does not block the functionalities provided by the other services.

-Some of the services can be replicated on several machine: these are ResourceService (designed to be run on every machine), ContestWebServer, Worker.
+Some of the services can be replicated on several machine: these are ResourceService (designed to be run on every machine), ContestWebServer and Worker.

 Security considerations
 =======================